 To read previous VIFF coverage, click here.

 Many use the words “deceptively simple” to describe a film which makes what it’s trying to do look easy.
 However, I don’t think the words apply better to any director than Hirokazu Kore-eda and his invariable slice of the Japanese experience.
 He’s envisioned it from multiple perspectives, none of which resulted in anything less than fascinating.
 After the Storm is about a distant son, an estranged father, a lowbrow detective and a washed-up novelist, all of whom happen to be the same person.
-Ryota Shinoda (played by the proficient Hiroshi Abe) is a whirlwind unto himself.
+Ryota Shinoda (played by Hiroshi Abe, proficient as always) is a whirlwind unto himself.
 He tends to his recently bereaved mother, in a tender if slightly overbearing relationship, and occasionally gets a visit from his estranged son and embittered ex-wife, who treats him like an unwanted guest.

-All of it culminates during a stormy summer night where, in his mother’s apartment, Ryota, his son and ex-wife stay the night and the man’s past failures, his current roles and future legacy are touched upon in what is perhaps Kore-eda’s most cumulatively funniest, eloquently emotive and poignant depiction of a family unit.
+All of it culminates during a stormy summer night where, in his mother’s apartment, Ryota, his son and ex-wife stay the night and the man’s past failures, his current roles and future legacy are touched upon in what is perhaps Kore-eda’s most cumulatively funniest, eloquent and poignant depiction of a family unit.

 Ryota, who is many years divorced, bears a loose bond with his young son—who he desperately wants to form a relationship with.
-The moments between the two range from strangely (and humorously) endearing to unstintingly profound.
+The moments between the two range from strangely (and humorously) endearing to unstintingly intimate.
 Ryota wants to create the type of bond with his son he never had with his father, soon the nature of their relationship becomes a deeper question: is Ryota doing this for his son or for himself?
 Yet, the bond between the two is indisputable.
 His relationship with his wife Kyoko (Yōko Maki), however, bears only a mere glimpse of an old spark.
 It can almost be summed up entirely when she tells Ryota (after offering to play a board game with her), “playing The Game of Life with you is like a bad joke.”

 Perhaps the most emblematic characteristic of Kore-eda’s entire cinematic output found in After the Storm is simply how good he’s become blocking and framing characters indoors.
 After the Storm’s best moments are simply its most intimate moments of family interaction between the walls of what he sees as a typical home.
 Kore-eda finds unforeseen insight in some unexpected moments—for example, Ryota secretly spying on his family from afar becomes a study on the familial mystery that distances family members, and the forces that draw them together.
-But the simple coziness, even in the tight spaces of the grandmother’s apartment, give Kore-eda’s film an elegant environmental foothold that make his films not only distinctly Japanese, but homespun parables with universal appeal.
+But the simple coziness, even in the tight spaces of the grandmother’s apartment, give Kore-eda’s film an elegant environmental foothold that make his films not only distinctly Japanese, but homespun parables with friendly appeal.

 Moments only appear small in Kore-eda’s films, but if you find yourself relating to one or two of aspects then, like me, you’ll find yourself appreciating the contextual enormity of Kore-eda’s films in all their moderate, painstakingly simple allure.
 A simple conversation between Ryota and his son Shingo, about what the boy wants to be when he grows up eventually leads to a question from son to father.
 “Are you who you wanted to be?”
 Shingo asks him.
-Ryota pauses, quietly pondering, allowing enough doubt and hesitation for his reaction to haunt his entire arch in the film.
+Ryota pauses, quietly pondering, allowing enough doubt and hesitation for his reaction to haunt his entire emotional journey in the film.
 There is nothing outwardly dramatic about Kore-eda or any of his films, but his little moments speak volumes.
 These days family dramas are either resigned to docile comedies or histrionic shouting matches.
 Kore-eda finds more efficacy in tiny gestures that compliment the most essential family moments.